 Negligence is what happens when a person or corporation fails to honor their duty to the safety of others.
-Most product liability lawsuits are based on some theory of negligence, arguing that a manufacturer failed use sufficient care in designing, producing or marketing a product.
+Most product liability lawsuits are based on some theory of negligence, arguing that a manufacturer failed to use sufficient care in designing, producing, or marketing a product.

 Johnson & Johnson Faces Allegations Of Negligence

 This concept lies at the heart of the talcum powder lawsuits against Johnson & Johnson.
 In their complaints, women accuse the company of negligence in multiple aspects of producing their famous baby and body powders.

 As just one example, cancer patients say that J&J was negligent in manufacturing Johnson’s Baby Powder, choosing to employ talc as the main ingredient, despite considerable medical research suggesting that the compound poses ovarian cancer risks.
 More to the point, plaintiffs argue, a viable, cost-effective, and safe alternative has always been readily available – cornstarch.

 Talc powder plaintiffs also accuse J&J of being negligent by failing to perform safety studies, which could have helped determine how safe their products are.
 This is particularly important since ovarian cancer, a disease known for its aggressive and lethal nature, could be a risk.